kbase/probabilistic_annotation/README.md

 * **CDM_ALL_FID**: Concatenated list of all unique feature IDs from SEED subsystems and literature.
 Each line has one field that is the feature ID in KBase format.
 * **CDM_ALL_FID_ROLE**: Mapping of all feature IDs to functional roles.
-Each line has two fields: (1) Feature ID in KBase format (e.g. kb|g.0.peg.2094) (2) List of names of functional roles delimited by separator configuration variable.
+Each line has two fields: (1) Feature ID in KBase format (2) List of functional roles delimited by separator configuration variable.
 * **CDM_OTU_FID_ROLE**: Mapping of feature IDs to functional roles where there is one protein from each OTU for each functional role.
 Each line has two fields:
-  (1) Feature ID in KBase format (e.g. kb|g.0.peg.2094) (2) List of names of functional roles delimited by separator configuration variable.
+  (1) Feature ID in KBase format (2) List of functional roles delimited by separator configuration variable.
-* **CDM_PROTEIN_FASTA**: Fasta file containing the amino acid sequences for a set of feature IDs.
+* **CDM_PROTEIN_FASTA**: Fasta file containing the amino acid sequences for proteins in list of OTU feature IDs.
 * **CDM_COMPLEX_ROLE**: Mapping of complex IDs to functional roles.
-Each line has two fields: (1) Complex ID in KBase format (e.g. kb|cpx.1048) (2) List of functional roles for the complex delimited by separator configuration variable.
+Each line has two fields: (1) Complex ID in KBase format (2) List of functional roles for the complex delimited by separator configuration variable.
 * **CDM_REACTION_COMPLEX**: Mapping of reaction IDs to complex IDs.
 Each line has two
-  fields: (1) Reaction ID in KBase format (e.g. kb|rxn.5682) (2) List of complex IDs in KBase format (e.g. kb|cpx.1507///kb|cpx.1813) delimited by separator configuration variable.
+  fields: (1) Reaction ID in KBase format (2) List of complex IDs in KBase format delimited by separator configuration variable.

 An additional source is KEGG and includes these intermediate files:

-* **KEGG_OTU_FID_ROLE**: Mapping of gene IDs to functional roles.
+* **KEGG_OTU_FID_ROLE**: Mapping of feature IDs to functional roles.
+Each line has two fields: (1) Feature ID in KEGG format (2) List of functional roles delimited by separator configuration variable.
-* **KEGG_PROTEIN_FASTA**: Fasta file containing the amino acid sequences for a set of gene IDs.
+* **KEGG_PROTEIN_FASTA**: Fasta file containing the amino acid sequences for proteins in list of OTU feature IDs.
 * **KEGG_COMPLEX_ROLE**: Mapping of complex IDs to functional roles.
-Each line has two fields: (1) Complex ID in KBase format (e.g. kb|cpx.1048) (2) List of functional roles for the complex delimited by separator configuration variable.
+Each line has two fields: (1) Complex ID in KBase format (2) List of functional roles for the complex delimited by separator configuration variable.
 * **KEGG_REACTION_COMPLEX**: Mapping of reaction IDs to complex IDs.
 Each line has two
+  fields: (1) Reaction ID in KBase format (2) List of complex IDs in KBase format delimited by separator configuration variable.

+For building ProbAnno and RxnProbs typed objects, the intermediate files from the configured sources are merged into these final files:

+* **OTU_FID_ROLE**: Mapping of feature IDs to functional roles.
+Each line has two
+  fields: (1) Feature ID in source format (2) List of functional roles delimited by separator configuration variable.
+* **PROTEIN_FASTA**: Fasta file containing the amino acid sequences for proteins in list of OTU feature IDs.
+* **COMPLEX_ROLE**: Mapping of complex IDs to functional roles.
+Each line has two fields: (1) Complex ID in KBase format (2) List of functional roles for the complex delimited by separator configuration variable.
+* **REACTION_COMPLEX**: Mapping of reaction IDs to complex IDs.
+Each line has two
-  fields: (1) Reaction ID in KBase format (e.g. kb|rxn.5682) (2) List of complex IDs in KBase format (e.g. kb|cpx.1507///kb|cpx.1813) delimited by separator configuration variable.
+  fields: (1) Reaction ID in KBase format (2) List of complex IDs in KBase format delimited by separator configuration variable.

 Building the Static Database Files
 ----------------------------------

 The static database files are built in multiple steps from one or more sources.
-The Probabilistic Annotation server uses a set of files for its calculations.
+The Probabilistic Annotation methods use a merged set of files for calculating likelihoods.
+The files are managed with the following commands:

-Get the data from the KBase Central Data Model (CDM).
-Need to link genes to reactions.
+* **pa-gendata-cdm**: Generates intermediate files from KBase Central Data Model.

-Commands to work
-with files:

-pa-gendata generates the files using the KBase Central Data Model. pa-gendata-kegg generates files using the Kyoto Encylopedia of Genes and Genomes.
-Need CDM files first. pa-savedata stores the files in Shock pa-loaddata retrieves the files from Shock
-Get the data from KEGG.
+* **pa-gendata-kegg**: Generates intermediate files from Kyoto Encylopedia of Genes and Genomes.
+* **pa-gendata**: Merges intermediate files into final files and builds search database for configured search program.
+* **pa-savedata**: Stores final files in Shock.
+* **pa-loaddata**: Retrieves final files from Shock.

 Loading the Static Database Files
 ---------------------------------

-A couple of choices.  download from Shock, preload.
+The static database files can be loaded for the server in these ways:

+1. Automatically from Shock.
+When the load\_data_option configuration variable is set to "shock", the server checks the
+2. When the load\_data_option configuration variable is set to "preload", use the files already loaded in the data\_folder_path.